-The Accelerated Graphics Port (AGP) is hardware interconnect designed to improve the performance of 3D graphics displays.
+The Accelerated Graphics Port (AGP) is a hardware interconnect designed to improve the performance of 3D graphics displays.
 The specification is based on PCI but is point-to-point and provides for data rates over 500MBps.
-The implementation on this motherboard is a private local bus between the chipset and the Rage Pro video controller.
-The bus can operate in 1X or 2X modes as defined by the AGP specification.
-When a Rage IIc device is fitted the interface between the 443BX North Bridge and the VGA controller operates as a 66MHz PCI bus and no AGP signalling occurs.
+The implementation on this motherboard is a private (three load) local bus between the chipset, the Rage Pro video controller and the AGP connector.